invertedv/testGo/docs/index.md

   goMortgage will build the modeling dataset from source ClickHouse tables.
   <br><br>
 - **Is written in Go**<br>
   Go is a 21st century language.
+This
+  <a href="https://yourbasic.org/golang/advantages-over-java-python/" target="_blank" rel="noopener noreferrer" >post</a>
-This [post](https://yourbasic.org/golang/advantages-over-java-python/) has a nice desciption of its advantages.
+  has a nice desciption of its advantages.
   <br><br>
 - **Is open source**<br>
   There are example scripts in the [scripts](https://github.com/invertedv/goMortgage/tree/master/scripts) directory.
 The scripts are configured to work with the
-  ClickHouse table for the Fannie Mae data produced by [this package](https://pkg.go.dev/github.com/invertedv/fannie).
+  ClickHouse table for the Fannie Mae data produced by
+  <a href="https://pkg.go.dev/github.com/invertedv/fannie" target="_blank" rel="noopener noreferrer" >this package.</a>
   Since goMortgage is open source, it can be customized to other data sets by you.
   <br><br>
 - **and more!**
   <br><br>